CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 </div>
 You can explore this step [here](/developers/carto-vl/examples/maps/guides/build-custom-charts/step-1.html)

-Once we've introduced the main difference between viewport and sample histogram, it's time to learn how to use these expressions to draw charts.
+Now that you've seen the main differences between viewport and sample histograms, next, you will see how to use these expressions to draw charts.

 #### Draw a bar chart for categories

-In this step, you will create a basic bar chart that displays the count of trees planted on each **street side** category (odd, even, middle) using the `viewportHistogram` expression.
+First, let's start with a basic bar chart that displays the count of trees planted on each **street side** category (describing whether a tree is planted on the odd, even, or middle side of a street) using the `viewportHistogram` expression.

-To start, define the source dataset and create a variable (`@v_histogram`) in the viz that will return the count and category information for the chart:
+To start, define the source dataset and create a variable (`@v_histogram`) in the `viz` that will return the count and category information for the chart:

 ```js
   // Define the source